Chris-Titus-Docs/winutil-docs/content/user-guide/install.md

 After Selecting the apps you want to install.
 Click on the " Install/Upgrade Selected" button as shown on the image below.
 > [!NOTE]
-> Depending on your internet Speed and the quality of your prefered apps it may take some time to download and install it onto your system.
+> Depending on your internet Speed and the quantity of your prefered apps it may take some time to download and install it onto your system.

 ![](/images/install/installation.png)